-Now, many Americans take advantage of the HSA or “Health Savings Account”, but this is completely different…and keep in mind, not everybody qualifies for an HSA.
+Now, as I referenced above, many Americans try to take advantage of the HSA or “Health Savings Account”, but this is completely different…and keep in mind, not everybody qualifies for an HSA.
 You must have the right type of insurance.
-Yet, if you have a lot of medical expenses you probably aren’t using an HSA type of health plan.
+Yet, if you have a lot of medical expenses you probably aren’t using an HSA or have the right type of health plan either.

 Hence…the HRA could be the perfect plan for you!!

 - Health Reimbursement Arrangement can only be used by small-business owners.
 It is an employee benefit to ‘reimburse’ the medical costs of the employee, which could be you!